Use cases

 BAG-INTEL Use Cases map

-Use Case 1: Billund Airport, Billund, Denmark
+Use Case I: Billund Airport, Billund, Denmark

 BAG-INTEL Use case 1

-Use Case 2: Makedonia Airport, Thessaloniki, Greece
+Use Case II: Makedonia Airport, Thessaloniki, Greece

 BAG-INTEL Use case 2